qeffects/helium/README.md

 # helium

+## The documentation below is outdated, needs a rewrite

 A UI library for Love2D

 **Helium** is a highly extensible retained GUI library for LOVE2D If you’ve ever used React.js, you’ll feel right at home, don’t dread if you haven’t, it’s fairly simple.